 Months of entry

-The MSc in Cultural Landscapes provides students with a strong historical and methodological framework for studying historic and contemporary cultural landscapes.
+The programme provides students with a strong historical and methodological framework for studying historic and contemporary cultural landscapes.
 Through a combination of coursework, fieldwork projects and supervised project/dissertation research, students will acquire both a breadth of historical understanding and rigorous research practices.